Venture Beyond The Ordinary

 Weiser is a town that appreciates spectacle.
 For a tiny town, there’s a myriad of live performances to enjoy.
 The National Oldtime Fiddlers host the annual Weiser Fiddle Festival competition.
 They also put on concerts, workshops, and festivals year round.
 You can also take in a play at the Weiser Little Theater, or catch the Illustrious Onionskin Players in the Star Theater downtown.

 Even the local restaurants get in on the fun.
 Head to Ruszonis Pizza to see live music and grab a slice of Margherita.
-If you’re in the mood for coffee and a sweet treat, check out The Metropole.
-Try the pineapple upside down cake or a lavender sugar cookie.
+If you’re in the mood for coffee and a sweet treat, check out Dude’s Kitchen at the Metropole.

 Caldwell & Sunnyslope